brijmcq/ng-pos/README.md

 # NgPos

-This is a simple POS project made in Angular.
+This is a simple POS ( Point of Sale ) project made in Angular.

 Live Demo [here](https://ng-pos.firebaseapp.com/).